muratk5n/thirdwave/en/README.md

 that price somehow.

 The good news is the tech exists, has a specific price tag, which will only come down in the future.
-As a all-around-shoot-the-shit blogger I can only talk about broad directions.
-How they translate into the minutea of policy, reg is the job of government.

 ---